(+ a Mini-Manifesto)

 Why I Do This Work

-Eight years ago the bottom fell out of my life.
-Massive internal and external transitions abounded.
-I was used to being the de facto "counselor" in my circles, able to quickly diagnose the underlying problems and see the way out, but not this time.
+I was used to being the de facto "counselor" in my circles, able to quickly recognize underlying problems and see the way out, but not this time.
 My talents for clarity, problem-solving, and wisdom were utterly foiled.
 I had to become better, but knew I couldn't do it without help, and professional help wasn't my best bet.
 So, with my friend Google by my side, I went searching for things like, "Big picture personal growth" and "How to counsel yourself."

 Searching for something private, safe, and independent, I wanted a way to heal and excel at the same time.
 I had both big ambition, and deep wounds.
 I needed a way to see through the haze of overwhelming emotion, internal conflicts, confused thoughts, and major doubts about my beliefs (and myself).
-I wanted to see the big-picture of my growth, to discern which way was up, and to assess my life so that I really understood what I most needed and why.
+I wanted to see the big-picture of my life, to discern which way was up, and to assess my experience so that I really understood what I most needed and why.

 One of my goals was to find a way to cut through the cacophony of contradicting voices telling me what I should and shouldn't believe, and what I should and shouldn’t do, and instead to know it for myself.
 I needed an organized way to reconsider my beliefs, reorganize my soul, and rethink everything I thought I knew.
 I wanted to know how to trust myself again after major failure, and to understand my own soul enough to pray for something beyond, "Please God, help."

 I searched in vain.